 - Seattle Estate Planning Council

-- Repeatedly recognized by The Best Lawyers in America in the fields of Business Organizations (including LLCs and Partnerships), Corporate Law, and Tax Law, most recently in 2021.
+- Repeatedly recognized by The Best Lawyers in America© in the fields of Business Organizations (including LLCs and Partnerships), Corporate Law, and Tax Law, most recently for 2022.

 - A/V Preeminent Lawyer, Martindale Hubbell.

-- Repeatedly recognized as a "Super Lawyer" by Washington by Washington Super Lawyers.
+- Repeatedly recognized as a "Super Lawyer" by Washington Super Lawyers.

 - Recognized as a FIVE STAR: Best in Client Satisfaction Wealth Manager by Seattle Business Monthly.